la2050/archive/_projects/2016/to-lift-all-boats-the-amazing-untold-story-of-l-a-s-economic-opportunity-change-makers.md

   storytellers.
 We become catalysts in transforming our city.
 This project will endeavor to tell the untold stories of change-makers, thereby seeding the next generation of social progress innovators.
-project_image_2: 6262793265741-team89.jpg
-empty_column_1: ''
 organization_name: Capital & Main
 organization_website: capitalandmain.com
-organization_name_2: Capital & Main
-organization_activity: >-
-  Capital & Main is an award-winning online publication that reports from California on the most pressing economic, environmental and social issues of our time.
-ein: ''

 ---